 Blending memoir, self-help and science, and offering practical help, Tim Clare asks us to rethink anxiety

-In Coward, Tim Clare explores all the possible treatments for anxiety, from SSRIs to hypnosis, running to extreme diets.
-He interviews experts and becomes a guinea pig, testing their methods on himself.
-At the end of a year of many ups and downs, Tim discovers what helps him (and what doesn’t), and what might help others.
+His year of treatments took him from anti-depressants to hypnosis, running to extreme diets, ice baths to faecal transplants.
+At the end of it he discovers what helps him (and what doesn’t), and what might help others.
 Most of all, he comes to rethink anxiety and encourages all of us to do the same.

 “A clever blend of memoir, science and useful advice … what really resonates is his honest account of his own panic attacks and what it is like to try to come off sertraline … a brave and moving book – one that offers lots of practical help”